itross/express-id-log-decorator/README.md

 idLogDecorator.decorate({ logger: theLogger, functions: ['info', 'error'] });
 ```

-#### RequestID substring format in log line
+#### Request ID substring format in log line
-You can specify ho to format the request id sub-string in the log line.
+You can specify how to format the request id sub-string in the log line, configuring the ```format``` option with a custom function.
 For example you can specify to print the id using color, or you can specify some prefix and suffix.
 Here are some exaples:
 ```js